 Consult with a Rhinoplasty Surgeon Before Any Air Travel

 When it comes to protecting your rhinoplasty results, expert guidance is crucial.
-Flying too soon can compromise both your recovery and the long-term outcome of your procedure.
-An experienced surgeon will provide detailed post-operative instructions, including personalized advice on when and how to travel safely after your surgery.
+Flying too soon can compromise both your recovery and the long-term outcome of your surgical procedure.
+An experienced plastic surgeon will provide detailed post-operative instructions, including personalized advice on when and how to travel safely after your surgery.

 Dr. Ember Ewings of the Plastic Surgery Clinic of Eau Claire has the training, skill, and experience to help guide you through every step of the rhinoplasty journey.
-Board certified by the American Board of Plastic Surgery, Dr. Ewings trained at Saint Louis University and completed an elite fellowship in pediatric and craniofacial surgery in both Memphis and Paris.
+Board-certified by the American Board of Plastic Surgery, Dr. Ewings trained at Saint Louis University and completed an elite fellowship in pediatric and craniofacial surgery in both Memphis and Paris.
 Schedule your consultation today by calling 715-833-2116 or visiting our contact page to ensure a smooth and healthy recovery, on the ground and in the air.